SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 It is the human observer who is imputing the emergent behaviour to the AI.
-The AI has nothing emergent going on that is not trivial, like hurricanes "emerge" from air and atmospheric variables getting shoved around by the point source of the Sun.
+The AI has nothing emergent going on that is not trivial, like hurricanes "emerge" from air and atmospheric variables getting shoved around by the point source of the Sun and the Earth's coriolis forces.

 If you do not understand how the LLM, and other AI systems, are performing the computations then I guess you can be forgiven for imputing emergent capabilities to